tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 bytes of the Mask with the sequence number.
 Decryption is accomplished by the same process.

-In some (rare) cases where the ciphertext may be less than 16 bytes.
+In some (rare) cases the ciphertext may be less than 16 bytes.
 This cannot happen with most of the DTLS AEAD algorithms because the authentication tag itself is 16 bytes, however some algorithms such as TLS_AES_128_CCM_8_SHA256 have a shorter authentication tag,